 A server connection timeout usually means that a server is taking too long to reply to a data request made from another device.

-No one likes to see the word “failure” on their computer, but remember, you are not personally at fault, so don’t take this error and failure message to heart.
+No one likes to see the word “failure” on their computer, but remember, you are not personally at fault, so don’t make this error and failure message to heart.

 Timeout errors can take place for a number of reasons and may be related to the software, browser or network settings you have on your computer.